groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/getting-started/installation.md

 ## Install using NPM

 All Java packages are hosted at [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.conversion).
-You can easily reference GroupDocs.Conversion for Node.js via Java API directly in your Node.js project by installing it with the following command.
+You can easily reference the GroupDocs.Conversion for Node.js via Java API directly in your Node.js project by installing it with the following command:

 ```batch
 npm install @groupdocs/groupdocs.conversion